Marcelo91216/Marcelo91216/README.md

 ## My Achievements
 All my achievements during academic time consist on:
-- A [concurrent Lexer Scanner](https://github.com/Marcelo91216/Implementacion-reto-con-go-lexer-concurrente.git) for Python codes made in Go.
+- A [concurrent lexer scanner](https://github.com/Marcelo91216/Implementacion-reto-con-go-lexer-concurrente.git) for Python codes made in Go.
 It converts the Python code from input and creates an HTML5 and CSS3 code that highlights the sintax of a Python code, in a concurrent way that each input is processed separately.

 - A [desktop aplication for GuillCast company](https://github.com/Marcelo91216/ProgramaDeGuillCast.git) made in Python consisting in a inventory of strips, this software was made to help the GuillCast company director to manage in a better way the count of strips they produce by automatizing this task using Python with the library [Tkinter](https://docs.python.org/es/3/library/tkinter.html) and [Openpyxl](https://openpyxl.readthedocs.io/en/stable/).